simplex-chat/simplex-chat/simplex-messaging.md

 `stringMsg` is allowed primarily to test SMP servers, e.g. via telnet.

-The signature with this command must be empty, otherwise it must result in `ERR SYNTAX` response.

-The first message is sent to confirm the connection - it should contain sender's server key (see decrypted message syntax below) - this message must be sent without signature.
+The first message is sent to confirm the connection - it should contain sender's server key (see decrypted message syntax below) - this first message must be sent without signature.

 Once connection is secured (see
 [Secure connection command](#secure-connection-command)), messages must be sent